Skip to main content

 How We Treat Ingrown Toenails

 We assess the severity of your ingrown nail and recommend the most appropriate treatment.
 For mild cases, conservative treatment may be sufficient.
-For recurring or severely infected nails, we offer minor nail surgery under local anaesthetic with a 98% success rate.
+For recurring or severely infected nails, we offer minor nail surgery under local anaesthetic with a 98% success rate reported in clinical studies.

 Conservative Treatment